bat-z/bat-z/README.md

  1. I’m quite socially awkward and get overwhelmed easily, so I tend to be somewhat quiet or rarely INT first when comes with new people.
 I don’t want to come across as a annoying or that I'm botherin anyone.
 I know I shouldn't care at all, but I’ve realized that several people have blocked/unfriended me because of this without telling me what I’m doing wrong.

 2. I am a very sensitive person and overthinker.
 I worried/care about my friends and the people I interact with, and I try to be on their good side.
-I apologize very often, and I also find it hard to say no, especially to a random ppl or someone whos a friend oomf.
+I apologize very often, and I also find it hard to say no, especially to a random ppl or someone I disliked.

 3. Please check my kintypes list for doubles in pronouncc! to avoid accidental awkward situations